• Skip to content

 Saline nasal drops or washes can help clear congestion.

 Antibiotics are the most common treatment for sinusitis caused by bacterial infection.
-They’re also used when sinusitis is caused by a viral infection and the symptoms haven’t cleared after 10 days or are getting worse despite treatment.
+They’re also used when sinusitis symptoms haven’t cleared after 10 days or are getting worse despite treatment.

 If sinusitis is caused by allergies, nasal steroid sprays can reduce the swelling in the lining of the sinuses, which can help with mucus drainage.